 The department also offers coursework that leads to a Master of Science in Community Psychology and an Educational Specialist (Ed.S.) degree in school psychology.
 The master's degree requires a thesis and offers supervised field experience in settings with a multicultural emphasis.
 The Ed.S. program also carries a multicultural emphasis and prepares students to diagnose and treat academic and behavioral problems in school children.

-- Cognitive psychology
+- Abnormal psychology

 - Developmental psychology

-- Experimental psychology
+- Methods in psychology

 - Clinical psychology